Canada's Wonderland: Planning

-In 1972, the Taft Broadcasting Company, headed by Kelly Robinson, first proposed building a 330 acre theme park in the then small village of Maple, part of Vaughan, Ontario.
+In 1972, the Taft Broadcasting Company, headed by Kelly Robinson, first proposed building a 330 acre theme park in the then small village of Maple, part of Vaughan, Ontario, located directly north of Toronto.
 Several other possible locations in Ontario were considered, including Niagara Falls, Cambridge, and Milton, but Maple was finally selected because of its proximity to the City of Toronto and the 400-series of highways.

-Others had seriously considered the Greater Toronto Area as a spot to build a theme park, among them the Conklin family (whose Conklin Shows ran various midways around North America, including Toronto's Canadian National Exhibition midway).
+Others had seriously considered the Greater Toronto Area as a spot to build a theme park, among them the Conklin family (whose Conklin Shows ran various midways around North America, including Toronto's Canadian National Exhibition midway in Exhibition Place).
 Walt Disney also considered the idea before choosing Florida for the Walt Disney World Resort, rejecting Toronto mainly because of the city's seasonal climate, which would make the operating season too short to be profitable.

 Construction of the park was opposed on multiple fronts.
 Many cultural institutions in Toronto – such as Ontario Place, the Royal Ontario Museum, and the operators of the Canadian National Exhibition – felt that the Toronto market was not large enough to support more competition.
 Other groups that fought the building of Wonderland included a Vaughan residential association called SAVE, which thought the increased traffic would reduce property values.
 People in the region were concerned that the new park would be similar in aesthetics to a carnival or midway.
 Some of the concessions the company made included a landscaped berm around the park to reduce noise and modifying the appearance of the large parking lot.
-Taft Broadcasting was concerned about opposition and flew a group of opponents and regional councillors to Mason, Ohio (near Cincinnati) to show them the positive impact of one of its theme parks on the local community.
+Taft Broadcasting was concerned about opposition and flew a group of opponents and regional councillors to Mason, Ohio (just north of Cincinnati) to show them the positive impact of one of its theme parks on the local community.